kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - The `Workload` object has an ownerReference to the `Job` object with `controller: true` in case it was created by the Job controller.
 - The `PodGroup` object links to a `Workload` via `spec.podGroupTemplateRef`.
-When created by the Job controller it carries a controller ownerReference to the `Job`.
+When created by the Job controller it carries a controller ownerReference to the `Job`, while an externally created one may carry a non-controller ownerReference to the Job for discovery only.
 A parent-owned `Workload` is never given an ownerReference from the `PodGroup`.
 - The `Pod` object has an ownerReference to the `Job` object with `controller: true` and another ownerReference to the `PodGroup` object